 An appeal may result in a higher, equal or lower grade.
-The final recourse for all appeals is the Senate Committee on Academic Appeals (SCAA).
-Evaluation of a student's academic performance for continued enrollment will not be done prior to the completion of a grade appeal process, if the grade in question is the basis for initiating the said evaluation.
+The final recourse for all appeals is the Senate Committee on Academic Appeals.
+Evaluation of a student's academic performance for continued enrolment will not be done prior to the completion of a grade appeal process, if the grade in question is pertinent to the said evaluation.

-32. Appeals Concerning Academic Program Matters
+33. Appeals Concerning Academic Program Matters